ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 Users see their own registrations

-Event host + admin can see registrations for their events
+Host + admin can see registrations for their events

 STEP 6 — Landmarks
 Table: